reubenconducts/reubenconducts.github.io/_posts/2025-04-01-ee-coconut.md

 6 \times 1000^2 \times 128 = 768,000,000
 $$

-FLOPs in the attention layer, about 8% of FLOPs for the layer as a whole.
+FLOPs in the attention sub-layer, about 8% of FLOPs for the layer as a whole.
+If we are able to prune 6 attention heads, we'd save over 25% of FLOPs for the layer.

+This may not be as drastic or damaging as it sounds: results by [Voita et al. (2019)](https://arxiv.org/pdf/1905.09418) show that upwards of 90% of attention heads in some layers can be pruned with only a little impact on performance.
+Therein, the authors expand the idea of **layer-wise relevance propagation** (until then used for relevance of specific neurons, see [Bach et al. (2015)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130140)) to determine relevance of attention heads for specific tasks.
+By fine-tuning a transformer with a regularizing objective that encourages attention-head dropout, they were able to cut heads in half across the model as a whole with only 1% loss in accuracy.

 ## Pruning Entire Layers

+Many techniques for pruning models are subtle: excising single neurons or even attention heads.
+What about entire layers?

 # Chain-of-Thought Prompting